-If you're like most administrative professionals who have been in a job for awhile, you're ready to advance in your career and take your administrative skills to the next level, but you may not be sure about what steps you might take.
+If you're like most administrative professionals who have been in a job for awhile, you're ready to advance in your career and take your administrative skills to the next level.
+But you may not be sure what steps you might take.

 Here are six tips for setting out on the right foot:

-Find someone whose strengths are in the area you wish to improve and ask if he or she will assist you.
+Find someone with strengths in the area you wish to improve and ask if he or she will assist you.
 If your employer doesn't have an in-house mentoring program, look for individuals inside or outside the organization whose administrative skills you admire.

 6. Participate in diverse projects